openthread/ot-docs/site/en/guides/border-router/index.md

 filtering rules:

-*   Block inbound packets initiated with On-Link address sources, for example off-mesh routable (OMR) and mesh-local prefix based addresses.
+*   Block inbound packets initiated with On-Link address sources, for example Off-Mesh Routable (OMR) and Mesh-Local prefix based addresses.
-*   Block inbound unicast packets whose destination address is not an OMR address or domain unicast address (DUA).
+*   Block inbound unicast packets whose destination address is not an OMR address or a Domain Unicast Address (DUA).
-*   Block inbound unicast packets whose source address or destination address is link-local.
-Note that this rule is handled by the kernel, and not explicitly set.
+*   Block inbound unicast packets whose source address or destination address is Link-Local.
+Note that this rule is handled by the kernel and not explicitly set.

 ## License